 The Committee was formed by the Board trustees, which met two times in the last fiscal year.
-The Citizens' Oversight Committee was comprised of the following members as of June 30, 2021:
+The Citizens' Oversight Committee was comprised of the following members as of June 30, 2022:

 Name Title

 Dwyer, Daniel At-large Community Member

 Hangstrom, Jim P Bona Fide Taxpayers' Organization

-Rowlands, Christee Parent and At-large member
+Rowlands, Christee Parent of a Student

 Storck, Jamie Business Organization

 Staggs, Havard Senior Citizens Organization

 - VACANT - Parent and Active in a School Organization

-- VACANT - At-Large Communuty Member
+Martin, Shawn At-Large Communuty Member

+Storck, Jamie Staggs, Havard - VACANT - Business Organization Senior Citizens Organization Parent and Active in a School Organization

-During the fiscal year ended June 30, 2021, the District was unable to fill all the committee positions, however, as required by Article XIIIA, the District was actively seeking to fill these roles and publicly posted the vacancies.
+During the fiscal year ended June 30, 2022, the District was unable to fill all the committee positions, however, as required by Article XIIIA, the District was actively seeking to fill these roles and publicly posted the vacancies.